Hybrid TLS in Practice: A Practical Guide to PQ-Resilient Key Exchange

 - Incident response playbooks updated to include PQ handshake diagnostics

-5. Organizational Readiness Considerations
+5. Organizational readiness

 6. Summary